QuantEcon/lecture-source-py/source/rst/geom_series.rst

   L_i = (1-r) D_i

-This states that bank :math:`i` loans a fraction :math:`(1-r)` of its deposits and keeps a fraction :math:`r` as cash reserves
+This states that bank :math:`i` loans a fraction :math:`(1-r)` of its deposits and keeps a fraction :math:`r` as cash reserves.

 Combining equation :eq:`fraction` with equation :eq:`deposits` tells us that